Terms and conditions (accommodation-only)

 Please note we do not have representative services available in all the destinations we feature and therefore you will not necessarily be met on arrival.
 Please ensure that you refer to your itinerary which will provide the appropriate contact details should you need assistance whilst on holiday.

 Terms and Conditions

-These booking conditions form the basis of your single component holiday contract with Kuoni.
-Please read them carefully as they set out our respective rights and obligations.
+These booking conditions form the basis of your accommodation-only holiday contract with Kuoni.
+Please read them carefully as they, together with the specific information about your confirmed arrangements, set out our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these terms and conditions and agree to them.

 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires and “lead name” means the person who makes the booking.
 “We”, “us” and “our” means Kuoni.

 Before you book